Milliarcsecond-scale spectrum of the persistent radio source associated with FRB 20190417A and constraints for FRB 20181030A: Introduction

-A recent systematic Very Large Array (VLA) survey of 37 CHIME repeating FRBs has identified two candidate PRSs consistent with the FRB positions \citep{Ibik2024}.
-Both sources lie in the region of the radio luminosity versus |RM| plane expected for magnetized nebulae, providing further support to the proposed correlation.
+A recent systematic survey with the Karl G. Jansky Very Large Array (VLA) of 37 repeating fast radio bursts (FRBs) discovered by the Canadian Hydrogen Intensity Mapping Experiment (CHIME) has identified two candidate PRSs consistent with the FRB positions \citep{Ibik2024}.
+The two sources lie in the region of the radio luminosity versus |RM| plane expected for magnetised nebulae, providing further support to the proposed correlation.
 However, due to the limited angular resolution of the VLA observations, contamination from star formation within the host galaxies cannot be excluded, leaving the nature of these sources uncertain.

-Very Long Baseline Interferometry (VLBI) observations are crucial to confirm the compactness and association of these candidates with the FRB engine.
+Observations with very long baseline interferometry (VLBI) are crucial to confirm the compactness and association of these candidates with the FRB engine.
 Recently, one of the candidates reported by \citet{Ibik2024} has been followed up with the European VLBI Network (EVN), leading to the detection of a compact source at milliarcsecond scales \citep{2026ApJ...996L..16M}.
-This result strongly supports its identification as a genuine PRS and highlights the key role of VLBI in isolating the nuclear component from host galaxy emission.
+This result strongly supports the identification of this source as a genuine PRS and highlights the key role of VLBI in isolating the nuclear component from host galaxy emission.
 Further details on the optical photometric and spectroscopic properties of the host galaxies of FRB\,20190417A and FRB\,20181030A are presented in \citet{2026ApJ...996L..16M} and \citet{Bhardwaj_2021}.

 However, robust spectral information for PRSs at milliarcsecond resolution remains extremely scarce.
-To date, only the PRS associated with FRB\,20121102A has a radio spectrum constrained using VLBI data.
+To date, only the radio spectrum of the PRS associated with FRB\,20121102A is constrained using VLBI data.
 Recent VLBI detections of candidate PRSs \citep{2026ApJ...996L..16M} have confirmed their compact nature, but lack the multi-frequency coverage required to derive a reliable spectral index.